 The Navy Underwater Dive Museum, established by the Sri Lanka Navy in 2020, is located beneath Trincomalee Harbour.

-The Orr’s Hill Army Museum is a military museum established at Plantain Point, inside 22 Army Division Headquarters in Trincomalee.
+The Orr’s Hill Army Museum is a military museum located at Plantain Point, within the 22nd Army Division Headquarters in Trincomalee.
 It is a well-maintained outdoor museum.
-This military museum has a large collection of war memorials and related exhibits including tanks that were used during the war.
-The guides give you very detailed descriptions of exhibits with a bit of history of the past war.
+This military Museum boasts a vast collection of war memorials and related exhibits, including tanks used in wartime.
+The guides provide very detailed descriptions of the exhibits, along with a brief history of the past war.

 Trincomalee Lagoon Park

-The park features comfortable seating and a refreshing atmosphere, making it a pleasant spot to experience the natural beauty of the lagoon.
+The park offers comfortable seating and a refreshing atmosphere, making it a pleasant place to experience the lagoon’s natural beauty.

 Trincomalee Harbour

-Trincomalee is famous for its three bays, Back Bay, Dutch Bay, and the Inner Harbour.
+Trincomalee is famous for its three bays: Back Bay, Dutch Bay, and the Inner Harbour.
 The Harbour consists of 1630 hectares of water and 5261 hectares of land.
-The entrance channel to the Port is 500 meters wide.

 Commonwealth War Cemetery

-The Commonwealth War Cemetery is well-kept about six kilometers north of Trincomalee town, built and constructed in remembrance of troops who perished in the Second World War between 1939 and 1945.
+The Commonwealth War Cemetery is well-maintained, located approximately 6 kilometers north of Trincomalee town, and was built in remembrance of troops who perished in the Second World War between 1939 and 1945.
 The Commonwealth War Cemetery is one of Sri Lanka’s six war cemeteries, and it holds the graves of 364 troops who died in 1942 during Japanese aerial attacks.

 Buddhist Temples in Trincomalee